mikeartee/LaunchPad/README.md

 A native Windows desktop application built with Tauri for managing any structured project.

+I created this because I didn't want to pay for software and needed something custom for my Project Management Course at TWOA.

 ## Features

 - 📋 **Task Management** - Import and track project tasks from CSV files